edenx/PBCanalysis/README.md

     * By using basis approximation (RFF), the covariance matrix is rendered non-PSD (and not full rank), therefore no inverse existed.
     * It may be better using a more flexible framework, i.e. Stan.
 However, the stochasticity nature of HMC may be less efficient for inference comparing to INLA.
 * Moreover, the calculation of complete aggregated kernel is time consuming, therefore not scalable for aggregation to a finer granularity, and unsuitable for the follow-up model selection.
 * Concern regarding CBCV: by selecting continuous blocks, we want to minimise the dependency between the neighbouring regions.
-However, what about the neibours of the left out neibouring regions?
+However, what about the neighbours of the left out neighbouring regions?

 ## Task List